 Goal Description: Expanding the existing affordable housing stock with newly produced units will better meet the current unmet need for affordable housing.
 This goal also promotes funding for residents to exercise their right to purchase their property under DC's local TOPA program.
-Notice of Funding Availability will prioritize projects that increase the stock of permanent supportive housing, housing for families, housing restricted to households who earn less than 50% of the area median income, housing for older adults, physically disabled, mentally ill, victims of domestic violence, persons with HIV/AIDS, and other special needs groups.
+Notice of Funding Availability will prioritize projects that increase the stock of permanent supportive housing, housing for families, housing restricted to households who earn less than 50 percent AMI, housing for older adults, physically disabled, mentally ill, victims of domestic violence, persons with HIV/AIDS, and other special needs groups.

-HUD Outcome/Indicator: Affordability for the purpose of providing decent Housing
+HUD Outcome/Indicator: Affordability for the purpose of providing decent housing.